PROPELLERS & PROPULSION SYSTEMS

 CHOOSING THE BEST MARINE PROPELLER

-There are many exotic ways of generating thrust in water: Caterpillar drives, fish-tails, paddles, etc. But, when it comes down to it, a good propeller is more cost effective, reliable and available.
+There are many exotic ways of generating thrust in water: Caterpillar drives, fish-tails, paddles, thrusters, etc. But, when it comes down to it, a good propeller is more cost effective, reliable and available.
 So what is a good propeller?
 The answer to that is: the one for the job.
 However, there are so many applications one must choose carefully - prioritise.
 Most commercially available propellers only achieve 40-50% efficiency.
-Unfortunately, this is nowhere near enough to enable Solar Navigator to tackle the high seas.
+Unfortunately, this is nowhere near enough to enable the Elizabeth Swann to tackle the high seas using only renewable energy.

 Long before there was any practical application it was discovered that a flat plate pushed through the air at an angle created lift.
 Of course a flat plate is not very efficient.
 Marine propellers work on the same principles.
 Except that air is many times less dense than water and water is virtually incompressible.
 Credit for the invention of the marine screw propeller comes down to two men: Francis petit Smith and John Ericsson.
 In 1836, both Smith and Ericsson obtained patents for screw propellers of different designs.
 An accident led to the discovery a shortened Archimedain screw was more efficient where a collision on the Paddington Canal swept away half of Smith's propeller and as a result the boat actually gained speed.
 Originally, the wooden propeller had been two complete turns.